sourcefabric-innovation/citizendesk-frontend/README.md

 update the file, run the './mockatenate' command from the root repository folder

+##### Deploy to the `gh-pages` branch

+In the repo root there is a bash script which, in a correctly configured system, will publish the current master to gh-pages.
+It will run the tests, checkout the branch, rebase and push.
+It is not error proof, it is just a shortcut.
+You are expected to understand what it does.
+Once in a while, it will probably make sense to squash all the `fix` commits there.

 ##### Test troubleshooting

 There are some details in maintaining the tests that, if you do not